Asymptotic free independence and entry permutations for Gaussian random matrices. Part II: Infinitesimal freeness: Asymptotic Infinitesimal Freeness Relations

 \section{Asymptotic Infinitesimal Freeness Relations}

-Some relevant asymptotic freeness properties of permuted Gaussian random matrices are described in \cite{mvp_gaussian}.
-To be precise, in \cite{mvp_gaussian}, it is shown that $G_N^{\sigma_N}$ and $G_N^{\tau_N}$ are asymptotically circular and asymptotically free whenever the pair of permutation sequences $(\sigma_N)_N$ and $(\tau_N)_N$ satisfies certain conditions.
+In \cite{mvp_gaussian}, it is shown that $G_N^{\sigma_N}$ and $G_N^{\tau_N}$ are asymptotically circular and asymptotically free whenever the pair of permutation sequences $(\sigma_N)_N$ and $(\tau_N)_N$ satisfies certain conditions.
 Similar properties for Haar matrices were studied in \cite{mpsz1} where we also allowed that the sequences of permutations are random.
 One of the consequences of \cite{mpsz1} (not stated explicitly anywhere) is that conditions from \cite{mvp_gaussian} hold almost surely, which implies that for almost all pairs of permutation sequences $(\sigma_N)_N$ and $(\tau_N)_N$, we have $G_N^{\sigma_N}$ and $G_N^{\tau_N}$ are asymptotically circular and asymptotically free.

 In this section, we show that the property also holds on the level of infinitesimal distributions.
 More precisely, we show the following theorem: